aniketprashar/Terraform-Notebook/Azure-Terraform/Readme.md

 - `terraform workspace select Dev` - selects the workspace called Dev to work on.
 - `terraform apply -var-file=Dev.tfvars` - different environments will have different argument files.

-## Misclaneous
+## Terraform Functions

-- No need to define terraform provider in each terraform file in the same directory
 - Concatination:
   - `join("", ["Aniket", "Prashar"])` Output= AniketPrashar
   - `join(", ", ["Aniket", "Prashar"])` Output= Aniket, Prashar
   - `${variable_name}-Aniket` where variable_name="Prashar" Output= Prashar-Aniket
+- Conditional Operator - `condition ? truevalue : falsevalue`
+  - Example - `subnet="${var.env=="prod" ? var.prod-subnet : var.dev-subnet}"`

+## Misclaneous

+- No need to define terraform provider in each terraform file in the same directory
 - As terraform runs in a working directory, it plans and applies the configuration based on all the configuration files in the directory.
 So it is a good practice to split the code into multiple config files.
 - Different ways of storing state file in storage account
   - Using Azure CLI or Service principal
   - Using MSI
   - Using SAS token
   - Using access key of storage account
-  - Conditional operator - `condition ? truevalue : falsevalue`
-    - Example - `subnet="${var.env=="prod" ? var.prod-subnet : var.dev-subnet}"
 - Backend block doesn't support interpolation of values because terraform wants the backend to be initialized before hand, so there is a command to pass during the runtime.
 - `terraform output -json` - if we have to pass the output value to automation, it will unhide the sensative values and pass it for automation.
 - `terraform plan -var-file="dev.tfvars` - provides variable file for different environments.